patrickgh3/jai-getting-started/readme.md

 ## Debugging

 You can use a debugger with an exe and the generated .pdb file.
-For example, in Visual Studio, open the .exe file, and you can set breakpoints and run.
+For example, in Visual Studio, open the .exe file using File -> Open -> Projects/Solution, and you can set breakpoints and run.

 ## Crashes